cc7623/cc7623.github.io/internalui-list.md

 ========================================================

-###### Sorry if this text feels kind of off from the original tutorial.
+###### Sorry if this page feels kind of off from the original tutorial.
 I was too lazy to write this page in HTML, so I wrote it in MarkDown.
 ###### Also learning CSS atm so my website will not look like it's from the 1990s